Addressing the Drought Crisis

 There is an urgent need to minimize the impacts of drought and develop a long-term plan to facilitate conservation and economic growth, because drought doesn’t impact just one community — it affects all of us, from farmers and ranchers to city dwellers and Tribes.

-To address this growing crisis, the Interior Department is helping lead the Biden-Harris administration’s whole-of-government approach to drought mitigation by coordinating with partners across the federal government, providing assistance to impacted communities, and developing long-term solutions to climate change.
+To address this growing crisis, the Interior Department is helping lead the Biden-Harris administration’s all-of-government approach to to enhance the resilience of the West to drought and climate change by coordinating with partners across the federal government, providing assistance to impacted communities, and developing long-term solutions to climate change.

 We are committed to using every resource available to ensure that irrigators, Tribes, and adjoining communities receive adequate assistance and support.
-Our shared priority is to support efforts to build resilient communities and protect our water supplies for people and the natural environment.
+Our shared priority is to support efforts to build resilient communities and improve and protect the stability and sustainability of our water supplies for people and the natural environment.

 As we navigate this growing crisis, we are committed to robust and continued engagement with state, local, and Tribal governments to develop longer term measures to respond to climate change and improve water security.